luckybots/anonym/README.md

 You can either use an existing Anonym bot available at https://t.me/anonym10_bot.
 In order to do that:

 1. Give Anonym bot an admin permission to delete messages in your chat.
+If you want users to be kicked from the chat (useful in case of anonymizing comments to channel post) -- give the bot an admin permission  to ban users -- it'll kick users and unban them at the moment, so they'll be able to write new messages later.

 # Build Anonym from sources